netdata/blog/blog/2023-03-08-split-plugin-packages.md

 New installs should be unaffected by this change unless you need the nfacct, perf, or slabinfo plugins, or one of the collectors provided by the `charts.d` plugin, in which case you will need to manually install the associated packages.

+## Let us hear from you

+If you have concerns, ideas and/or requests regarding these changes, make sure to reach out to us through [GitHub Discussions](https://github.com/netdata/netdata/discussions/), the [Forums](https://community.netdata.cloud/) or engage with the community in the [Netdata Discord server](https://discord.com/invite/mPZ6WZKKG2).